Chart Color Schemes

 Drummoyne features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Dwelling structure in Drummoyne, as evaluated at the 2016 Census, comprised 30.5% houses and 69.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Drummoyne was at 34.2%, with mortgaged dwellings at 29.1% and rented dwellings at 36.6%.
-The median monthly mortgage repayment in the area was $3,200, compared to Sydney metro's $2,427.
-The median weekly rent figure was $600, while Sydney metro recorded $470.
-Nationally, Drummoyne's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Drummoyne, as per the latest Census, consisted of 30.5% houses and 69.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Drummoyne stood at 34.2%, with mortgaged dwellings at 29.1% and rented dwellings at 36.6%.
+The median monthly mortgage repayment was $3,200, higher than Sydney metro's average of $2,427.
+Median weekly rent in Drummoyne was $600, compared to Sydney metro's $470.
+Nationally, Drummoyne's mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing